-The departmental secretary will ensure your proposal to be checked by E&SA-ESC on study progress, and that it will be discussed by the Board of Examiners to get it approved.
+The departmental secretary will ensure your proposal to be checked by E&SA-ESC on study progress, and by the Board of Examiners on proposed supervisors, to formally start.

-Note: Because within this process of checks and approval, some texts/edits might need to be processed in your project brief.
+Note: Because within this process of checks and approval, some signatures are collected in your project brief.
 You therefore should not securely save the document (e.g. with password protection) as this will disrupt this process and might cause delay.